-The Battlefield 1 release date is finally here.
-If you’re thinking about putting in an order allow us to take you through each edition of the Battlefield 1 and tell you which one you might, and might not, want to order today.
+If you’re thinking about putting in an order for Battlefield 1 allow us to take you through each edition of the game and tell you which one you might, and might not, want to order today.

 You can buy Battlefield 1 at a number of retailers and if you’ve thought about putting in an order you’ve no doubt encountered the game’s various editions.